 Information about talking to your healthcare (multidisciplinary) team when you are getting treatment for cancer

 Find out about getting a second opinion on your cancer diagnosis and treatment, including reasons for requesting a second opinion and how you can get one

-Get advice about the support you may need when you are discharged from hospital
+Find out more about the support you may need when you go home (are discharged) from hospital

 Get information about making a claim for clinical negligence if you feel that the care you have received hasn't been of an acceptable standard

 For answers, support or just a chat, call the Macmillan Support Line free (Monday to Friday, 9am-8pm).